ctrlplusb/easy-peasy/README.md

     (state, storeState) => state.foo
     ```

-    > Note: You should keep your argument resolvers very straight forward.
+    > Note: You should keep your state selectors very straight forward.
 Don't do any transformation of the state.
-They are meant to isolate the parts of your state that your selector will run against.
+They are meant to isolate the parts of your state that your selector depends on.
 Doing this allows us to provide performance optimisations where we can quickly check if the state you are operating against has changed.
 If it hasn't there is no need to re-run your selector for a call, we can then return a cached result.

   - selector (Function, required)

     The selector function responsible for resolving the derived state.
+It is provided the following arguments:

+    - `selectedState` (Array<any>, required)

-It will be provided arguments that match the length of the `argumentResolvers`.
-Where each argument matches the index position of the `argumentResolver`.
+      These are the results of your defined `stateSelectors`.
+Where each value matches the idx of the respective state selector.

+    - `runtimeArguments` (Array<any>, required)

-    If any runtime arguments are provided to the selector during execution, these will be appended as additional arguments.
+      If any runtime arguments were provided to your selector

     Please see the examples to make this clearer.